beichenming/BMLayoutConstraint/README.md

 ## Example
 The premise of using BMLayoutConstraint is our UI layout using Mansory or other code layout, BMLayoutConstraint layout is not suitable for Xib or Storyboard, we have to use Demo as an example.

-1.We need to create a directory of the storage configuration file in the project, we create a new four directory to correspond to our device type:
+1.We need to create a directory of the storage configuration file in the project, we create a new five directory to correspond to our device type:
 <p align="left">
 <img src="device_dir.jpg" alt="BMLayoutConstraint" title="BMLayoutConstraint" width="300"/>
 </p>

 drawable-iPad(768 * 1024)

+drawable-iPhone4_S(320 * 480)

 drawable-iPhone5_S_C_SE(320 * 568)